Lumi-supercomputer/Getting_Started_with_AI_workshop/bonus_material/pytorch_cotainr_container_basics/README.md

 The `train_multi_gpu_ddp_env_setup.py` Python script together with the `train_multi_gpu_ddp_env_setup.sh` SLURM batch script provides an example of how to launch this training using a single node in the `standard-g` partition, setting up the distributed environment manually based on SLURM environment variables.

+### NOTE: GPU visibility on LUMI and choosing the right PyTorch device

+The PyTorch (GPU) device is automatically chosen based on the ROCR_VISIBLE_DEVICES environment variable if not explicitly defined in the Python code, e.g. via `torch.device()`.
+Ideally, SLURM should be able to correctly set ROCR_VISIBLE_DEVICES for each rank if requesting a single GPU per rank.
+However, as of 20240424, this is not the case on LUMI since GPUs are constrained using cgroups.
+See <https://bugs.schedmd.com/show_bug.cgi?id=17875> for more details.
+Consequently, we need to manually set `ROCR_VISIBLE_DEVICES=\$SLURM_LOCALID` just before running our Python training script.

 ## 5. Scale to multiple nodes

 To scale to multiple nodes, you may simple request more nodes in the `train_multi_gpu_ddp_env_setup.sh` SLURM batch script.
 The PyTorch DDP training in `train_multi_gpu_ddp_env_setup.py` should automatically scale to all available nodes.
 However, in practice, a few other things are needed to get optimal performance and workaround some know issues with running such a training on multiple nodes on LUMI: